 American companies have seen a sharp increase in large cyberattacks in 2021, including the SolarWinds hack, the Colonial Pipeline crisis, the Microsoft Exchange Server exploit and the Babuk ransomware attacks.
 These cyberattacks have left companies of every size and industry asking questions.
 What is the U.S. government doing to defend against cybercriminals?
 How do we defend our companies against cybercrime?
 What cybersecurity tools and solutions can help us to fight back?

-Niloofar Razi Howe, Chair of the Board of Directors, and Lyndon Brown, Chief Strategy Officer, provide answers to these important questions and offer their perspectives on today’s complex cybersecurity landscape in The Next Phase of Cybersecurity podcast with host Max Gurtain.
+Niloofar Razi Howe, Chair of the Board of Directors, and Lyndon Brown, Chief Strategy Officer, provide answers to these important questions and offer their perspectives on cybercrime and today’s complex cybersecurity landscape in The Next Phase of Cybersecurity podcast with host Max Gurtain.
 Niloo and Lyndon discuss powerful topics such as:

 - Motivations and strategies of cybercriminals.
 Our adversaries are stealing our defense secrets, personal information and intellectual property, and they are profiting from these crimes without penalty.
 Cybercriminals are taking advantage of vulnerabilities within the U.S. system and are using out-of-date laws and regulations, such as our infrastructure surveillance regulation, against us.